USAID Impact Photo Credit: Nancy Leahy/USAID

 Secretary Clinton Holds Town Hall Meeting at USAID on the QDDR

-On Friday, Secretary Clinton and USAID Administrator Rajiv Shah spoke on the First Quadrennial Diplomacy and Development Review (QDDR), “Leading Through Civilian Power,” at a town hall meeting at the U.S. Agency for International Development (USAID).
-Here is the webcast in case you missed it.
+On Friday, Secretary Clinton and USAID Administrator Rajiv Shah spoke on the First Quadrennial Diplomacy and Development Review “Leading Through Civilian Power.”
+Read more >>

 Read the rest of this entry »